ben0i0d/jupyter/README.md

         1. Upload `license.dat libmaple.so` to the main directory.
 Each time the environment is started, run `cp license.dat /opt/maple/license && cp libmaple.so /opt/maple/bin.X86_64_LINUX/` to activate before use.
 * Mathematica: A scientific computing software that provides powerful and convenient features for data analysis, mathematical computation, and other fields.
     * Description
         1. Each time the environment is started, run `WolframKernel` to manually activate.
-View activation code at `https://ibug.io/blog/2019/05/mathematica-keygen/`.
+View activation code at `https://mmaactivate.github.io/MMAActivate/`.
 If activation fails multiple times, run `rm /home/jovyan/.Mathematica/Licensing/mathpass` to delete previous license records.
+        2. If you have an account, use web verification/online verification.
+        3. THIS IS NOT READY NOW , kernel is stuck connecting.
 * MATLAB: A programming and numerical computing platform that supports data analysis, algorithm development, and modeling.
     * Description
         1. Upload `license.lic libmwlmgrimpl.so` to the main directory.
 Each time the environment is started, run `sudo cp license.lic /opt/matlab/r2023b/licenses/ && sudo cp libmwlmgrimpl.so /opt/matlab/r2023b/bin/glnxa64/matlab_startup_plugins/lmgrimpl/` to activate before use.
+        2. If you have an account, use web verification/online verification.
     * minimal: Contains only `Product:MATLAB`
     * mcm: Contains toolboxes required for mathematical modeling.